OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 A blockchain is nothing more than a chain of blocks in a linked list, where each block incorporates into its data the hash of the block that comes before it.
+When we combine a pointer with a hash of the data that the pointer points to, we get a hash pointer (surprise!).
+In the figure below, the blocks are arranged from left to right with the oldest block to the left, and the most recent block to the right.
+As new blocks are added on the right side, they incorporate the hash to their left, to form a chain.
-The figure below demonstrates that when we change the the data of one block, we are altering its hash, and therefore we are altering the resulting hash of every block that comes to its right.
+Change data in any block, and you see that we are also altering its hash, and therefore we are altering the resulting hash of every block that comes to its right.
-Try changing some of the data fields to see how this works.
+Try adding data into the data fields below.
+Then change some data fields, and observe which hash values change as well.

 .. _BlockchainExample: